Hip-Hop (Dead Prez song): Critical reception

 The song received positive reviews from music critics.
 Andy Capper of NME described it as "A truly remarkable, inventive track - with its crazy, twisting boa constrictor bassline and blazing, call-to-arms chorus - it's a fierce declaration of war on hip-hop capitalists and an urgent reminder for rappers and fans alike to consider the bigger picture, asking them: 'Would you rather have a Lexus or justice?'"
 Billboard ranked it as one of the greatest songs of 1999.

 Remix

-A remix of the song titled "It's Bigger Than Hip-Hop" appears on Let's Get Free.
-This version features Tahir (of Hedrush) and The People's Army, and was produced by Kanye West and Dead Prez.
+A remix of the song "It's Bigger Than Hip-Hop" appears on Let's Get Free.
+This version features Tahir (of Hedrush) and The People's Army and was produced by Kanye West and Dead Prez.

 In popular culture

-The instrumental of the song served as the opening music for Chappelle's Show.
+The song served as the opening music for Chappelle's Show (where the instrumental version of the song is used) and the documentary series Hip-Hop Evolution.